 Even her Jazz compositions display her classical underpinnings.
 One of her best, she feels, was the aforementioned "New Rain," from the CD Actual Size.
 The music was the result of her trying to figure out an interesting way to introduce "Here's that Rainy Day."
 Hence the title, which actually has nothing to do with the lyrics, an original poem of lost love.

-As part of her immersion into mid-Hudson community life, Stern is the artistic director of the Wall Street Jazz Festival, whose third iteration takes place Aug.
-5, in Kingston’s uptown business district.
-Featuring female-led bands, a rarity in the Jazz world, the free festival is sponsored by the not-for-profit Sostenuto Association, and is supported by underwriting grants.
+Peggy Stern is the artistic director of the Wall Street Jazz Festival, currently in their 11th year, in Kingston's uptown business district.
+Featuring female-led bands, a rarity in the Jazz world, the free festival is sponsored by the not-for-profit Ritenuto Foundation, and is supported by underwriting grants.